-The “library” refers to the large column on the left of the screen (or right depending upon the preference setting) containing the Modules, Cabinets, MIDI, and Store tabs.
-You can hide or show the library tab by clicking the Library button (or using the key shortcut SHIFT+1).
+The library refers to the column on the left of the screen (or right depending upon preference settings) containing the Modules, Cabinets, MIDI, Buses, and Store tabs.
+The library tab can be hidden or displayed by clicking the Library button in the top toolbar.
 Let’s go over each tab:

 For more information about the Modules library tab, see Working With Modules.